jmkristian/agwpe-tools/README.md

 ### Chatter

-You can download and run chatter the same way.
+Download and run chatter the same way as converse.
+On Linux, run `chmod +x chatter` after you download it.
 To see a summary of its command line options, run it with no arguments.

-To get started using it, run
+To get started using chatter, run
 `.\chatter.exe <your call sign>` on Windows or `./chatter <your call sign>` on Linux.
 Then enter `?` to see a summary of all the commands.
 To send data, enter an `unproto` or `connect` command;
 then type the data you want to send.